eemaanimran/IFCS-Junior-QE-Engineer-Quiz-Summative-2/README.md

 # IFCS-Junior-QA-Engineer-Quiz-Summative-2

 ## Introduction
 As a test Automation Engineer at IBM, I work within a rigorous quality engineering environment, where efficient knowledge about testing practices, and high quality testing processes are vital for producing a successful UI testing outcomes from different environments.
-New joiners in the Quality Engineering practice should be able to recognise and apply these requirements where necessary to make meaningful contributions whilst adhereing to IBM's value of innovation and trust.
+New joiners in the Quality Engineering practice should be able to recognise and apply these requirements where necessary to make meaningful contributions whilst adhering  to IBM's value of innovation and trust.
 However, onboarding of interns, apprentices, and regular employees can be challenging when it comes to understanding each newcomers current knowledge of Quality Engineering.
 Relying solely on induction sessions and early discussions may not be a consistent approach to understand a candidates knowledge during onboarding.

 To understand each candidates initial understanding and knowledge of Quality Engineering, this Junior Quality Engineer Quiz provides a structured and consistent approach to assess foundational knowledge about Quality Engineering, with a focus towards newcomers of Automation Testing.
 This desktop application has been developed using Python and Tkinter, allowing recruiters to test candidates through multiple questions about Automation Testing and key testing concepts, which can be used during an application process or after onboarding to check understanding.